 In addition to the customary annual scholarships of $2,000 per grade school student and $4,000 per high school student, Tri-County offers Freedom Scholarships.
 Freedom Scholars is a program geared to high school students of financial need and significant academic achievement and potential.
 It’s a partnership between participating schools, families and Tri-County.

 Freedom Scholars benefit from having the bulk of their tuition paid.
 Tri-County contributes up to $5,000 and the participating schools must at least match that amount in tuition credits.
 It is understood that students' families will contribute something as well.
-The program is for graduating 8th graders and high school students.
+Applicants to the program must be graduating 8th graders and high school students.

 Freedom Scholars exhibit high achievement: a B average or better is the norm both in 8th grade and throughout high school.
 Emphasis is also placed on attendance, homework, participation, service and general good behavior.